 The difference between "blueberries" and "huckleberries" here is quite different than in the taxonomic world.
 Huckleberries are in the genus Gaylussacia, quite distinct from Vaccinium with their glands on both sides of the leaves.
 In Southeast Alaska the difference is almost as distinct, where the huckleberries are quite different in stem, leaf and berry from blueberries.
 The entire plant has a strong resemblance to V. elliottii of the southeastern United States, which Weakley (2009, p.
 23) says "I agree with Godfrey (1988), though, that V. elliottii has 'such distinctiveness as to be recognizable in the field at a glance."
 Vaccinium parvifolium is analogous here and is, indeed, "recognizable in the field at a glance."
 The stems are red and rather twisted at the joint like twisted-stalks, the leaves are small and chartreuse-green, but most importantly, the fruits are bright red, so they are "red-berries!"
 The plants are usually more than 1 m tall, often to my eye level and are abundant on the Rainforest Trail.

-Order Gentianales A.L Jussieu ex Berchtold & J. Presl 1820

-Familly Rubiaceae A.L. de Jussieu 1789 madder or coffee

-Galium Linnæus 1753, bedstraw

-gal-ee-um Greek γάλα gala, milk; the juice of bedstraw (Galium verum) was used to curdle milk.
+Order Gentianales A.L Jussieu ex Berchtold & J. Presl 1820 Familly Rubiaceae A.L. de Jussieu 1789 madder or coffee Galium Linnæus 1753, bedstraw gal-ee-um Greek γάλα gala, milk; the juice of bedstraw (Galium verum) was used to curdle milk.
 Galium aparine Linnæus 1753, cleavers, clivers, goosegrass, stickywilly, stickyweed, catchweed, robin-run-the-hedge and coachweed ap-are-ine Latin aparine name for the plant, cleavers.

 A plant with a natural (?) range covering nearly all of the northern hemisphere is likely to have many names, and this one does, both common and scientific.
 Tropicos lists 34 but nearly all treatments, including Hultén, limit their circumscription to one species.
 Here, the plant is smaller, weaker and far less obvious than in the eastern part of North America.
-The flowers are similarly tiny.
-It is perhaps for this reason that the plant does not "cleave" as well as I expected, the little "velcro" hooks just aren't large enough to grab onto fleecy clothing.

-Family Gentianaceae A.L. de Jussieu 1789 gentians

-Gentiana Linnæus 1753, gentian

-jen-she-aye-nah Latin gentiana, gentian herb.
+The white to green to green and mauve edged flowers are similarly tiny.
+To see the four petals and four stamens requires a very close look and a hand lens helps.
+The fruits are paired nutlets covered on all sides with many crystal clear stiff hairs with a shepherd's crook top.
+When I first started looking at our plants and "playing" with them, I figured this was the reason that the plant does not "cleave" as well as I expected, the little "velcro" hooks just aren't large enough to grab onto fleecy clothing.
+It turns out that there are no hairs on the angles of the stems on the bulk of the plant!
+I have to look at dozens of plants, and usually late in the season, to find any with hairs at all, and when I do they are extremely tiny as the top right photograph illustrates.
+Family Gentianaceae A.L. de Jussieu 1789 gentians Gentiana Linnæus 1753, gentian jen-she-aye-nah Latin gentiana, gentian herb.